michaeldye/raspbian-image/README.md

 #### Steps

-* Execute `make pi3-sd-image` to make an official, Pi3-only image or `make pi2-sd-image` to make a Pi2 image.
+* Execute `make pi3-sd-image` to make an official, Pi3 and Pi2 image.
 The resulting image will be written to /mnt/extra.
 If you'd like to change the output location, execute `make pi3-sd-image IMAGE_OUTPUT_DIR=/tmp/`.